kubernetes/community/icons/README.md

 These icons are a way to standardize Kubernetes architecture diagrams for presentation.
 Having uniform architecture diagrams improve understandibility.

+Icon for Kubernetes it self can find at https://github.com/kubernetes/kubernetes/tree/master/logo .

 ## Tools

 ```shell